 Even on a grey day things are often nicer outside than you think, wrap up and enjoy the – we are going to call it fresh and bracing rather than cold – weather!

 There are so many variations on this and it is worth exploring and finding ones you resonate with and new ones to try to keep your practice fresh.

 You can look into mindfulness, pranayama, different forms of meditation, biofeedback, visualisation, guided meditation, Buddhist meditation and many others.

 For now try breathing in a light the colour of your choice, whatever you need right now will come to you (but gold is always a good general life force/ healing/ love/ God light colour) and see yourself breathing out negativity – smoke, dark colours, pain etc. See the gold fill you up and the darkness become less and less and feel this is so.

 What are your favourite tips to sleep well?
-Share in the comments or join the chat on our Facebook page.
+Share in the comments.

 Full Disclosure: I am an affiliate for N:Rem mattresses because I have found their mattress so helpful.
 N:Rem provided me with a sample mattess foam pads to trial, but all views are my own.